 Like exercise and diet, sleep is a way to look after your mind and soul as well as your body.
 Chose to go to bed early instead of staying up scrolling through Facebook.
 Chose to stick to a bedtime routine and to get up nice and early.
 Your body will respond, and you’ll feel much better.

 When it comes to maintenance, you need to be aware of your body and its rhythms.
 It’s talking to you all of the time, but are you listening to it?
 Rest when your body tells you to, take time off when it cries for it and visit your doctor if you feel like something is wrong.
 Trust your instincts and listen to what your body is telling you.
+Your doctor will be able to examine you and either diagnose your condition there and then or refer you on for further specialist examination.
+They can also prescribe treatments or recommend alternative treatments that could help, such as CBD or other cannabinoids.

 A strong, healthy body is an excellent basis for a strong and happy mind.
 Both are important to your overall wellness and happiness, and you need to make choices that look after your mental health as well as your body.
 Exercising more is one of them, but there are others.